Saturday, January 15, 2022

 coyotes, vipers, bats and the

-nears herbs as cruel or kind as cats,
+near herbs as cruel and magic as cats,

 for the spiders to spin again.